Abdominal Ultrasound & Echocardiography

 Who does the ultrasound exams?

-Both Dr. Leslie Nixon and Dr. Amber Carter perform the ultrasound exams and have completed extensive ultrasound training.
+Both Dr. Leslie Nixon and Dr. Amber Carter perform the ultrasound and echocardiography procedures and have completed extensive training.
 In addition, we can send the ultrasound exam via telemedicine to a radiologist for a second opinion.
 Cat Care Clinic has a top-quality ultrasound machine with a linear probe that gives outstanding images.